anovos/anovos-docs/docs/anovos-config-file-desc/index.md

         For azure blob storage path should be like "/dbfs/mnt/directory_name" beacause in report generation all the operations happen in python.

-    h.  final_report_path: Path where final report is saved.
+    h.  final_report_path: Path where final report will be saved.
 File path can be a local path or s3 path (when running with AWS cloud services), azure dbfs or azure blob storage (when running with Azure databricks).
         Note: azure dbfs path should be like "/dbfs/directory_name" and